wsssoftware/cakephp-datatables/docs/datatables.rst

 ##########

-Classes inherited from **\\DataTables\\Table\\DataTables** is the classes that has two methods very important that is used to apply the application business rules to a **ConfigBundle** from a table.
-When debug is disabled, this step is done only on first request, after this, the plugin will pack all configurations inside a `ConfigBundle` object and save it on cache.
-In the next time, if cache exists and it is valid yet, it will be read instead of generate a new `ConfigBundle` object.
-If the developer do some change on the class, or the plugin is updated, the cache is automatic invalidated.
+Classes inherited from **\\DataTables\\Table\\DataTables** is the classes that has two methods very important that is called to apply the application business rules to a :doc:`ConfigBundle </datatables/config-bundle>` from a table.
+They are saved on ``src/DataTables/`` folder and are postfixed with `DataTables`, so, Categories DataTables class will be named `CategoriesDataTables`.
+When debug is disabled, they will be called only on first request, after this, the plugin will pack all configurations inside a `ConfigBundle` object and save it on cache.
+In the next time, if cache exists and it is valid yet, it will be read and will return a `ConfigBundle` that was generated.
+The plugin uses md5 to check plugin version and class content, so if the developer do some change on the class, or the plugin is updated, the cache is automatic invalidated.

 Methods
 -------